trault14/Intro_TensorFlow/README.md

 The decoder network simply mirrors the encoder.

 ### Instructions
-Start the training of the network by lauching an ipython shell and running the Autoencoder_Convolutional.py file :
+Start the training of the network by launching an ipython shell and running the Autoencoder_Convolutional.py file :
 ```
 ipython3
 %run ./Autoencoder_Convolutional.py